CrazedOwlBeast/UltimatePlan/README.md

 The main focus of Ultimate Plan is to provide a platform to organize the user’s tasks and is targeted towards individuals who have a busy lifestyle with many tasks and events to keep track of.
 Ultimate Plan also aims to add a more social component to the creation and attainment of user’s goals by providing a platform where users can share their goals and progress with their friends and family.

 ## Implementation
 This application was built using the MERN stack.
 The frontend of the development uses React.js and HTML/CSS.
 There are two design variations of the frontend, with version A located in the client folder and version B in client2.
 The backend of the application uses MongoDB as the database to store user information and Node.js and Express is used for the REST API server.
-The backend is planned to be hosted using Heroku*, and both versions of the frontend are hosted on Netlify:
+Both versions of the frontend are hosted on Netlify:

 https://ultimateplan1.netlify.app/
 <br />